sw-tracker/flexget/README.md

 ###CouchPotato

 I use this to autodownload movies.
 It bypasses flexget, searches a bunch of torrent sites for the right torrent according to size/quality specified and downloads it with deluge.
+It runs as a daemon on startup.

 http://127.0.0.1:5050

+###Headphones

+I use this to download music.
+I havent installed it yet.

 ##Users and Groups